 Heather is a graduate of the National Theatre School of Canada.
 She is an award winning director, producer, dramaturg and educator whose career has taken her across the country.
 She has directed and assistant directed over 40 productions, many of which have been new Canadian works.
 Heather has been honoured to work at the Shaw Festival, the Citadel Theatre, Workshop West, Northern Light Theatre, Azimuth Theatre, Theatre Junction, Alberta Playwrights Network, Saskatchewan Playwrights' Centre, Playwrights Atlantic Resource Centre as well as Universities in Edmonton, Calgary and Saskatoon.
 During her travels she has been privileged to study and work with theatre luminaries such as Peter Brook, Yoshi Oida, Tadeusz Bradecki, Polly Teal, Flora Lauten, Phillida Lloyd, Christopher Newton and Neil Monroe.

 Heather is the founder and Artistic Producer of THEATRE YES an award-winning, boutique theatre company that has toured across the country.
 Theatre Yes is particularly noted for creating/producing and directing THE NATIONAL ELEVATOR PROJECT, 16 plays written for and performed in working elevators.
-The company is also particularly notes for ANXIETY a pan-Canadian collaboration between 7 small-scale, experimental theatre companies from across thecountry.
+The company is also particularly noted for ANXIETY a pan-Canadian collaboration between 7 small-scale, experimental theatre companies from across thecountry.
 Each of the 6, guest companies will be contributed10-minute immersive performance installation-style piece which examined anxiety, its mechanisms and how it shapes our lives.
 These pieces were woven together by interactive story created by Edmonton’s own Cat Walsh.
 The collaborators included Northern Light Theatre from (Edmonton), Theatre Skam (Victoria) and Outside the March (Toronto), LoHiFi Production (Halifax) and Curtain Razors (Regina) ad Théâtre à corps perdus (Montreal).
 ANXIETY was featured in Canadian Theatre Review, Canada’s foremost Theatre Journal of note.